Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Introduction

 In this paper, we present the discovery of two highly scattered pulsars --- PSR J1646$-$4451 and PSR J1837$-$0616 --- which are among a sample of four circularly polarized sources detected in the ASKAP Variable and Slow Transients (VAST) survey \citep{murphy_13,murphy_21} and were subsequently confirmed as pulsars with the Parkes radio telescope.
-In Section \ref{sec:sources}, we summarize the discovery observations both in the radio continuum data using circular polarization based search as well as in radio Parkes data using the periodicity searches.
-Timing analysis, polarimetry, and scattering analysis are discussed in Section \ref{sec:data analysis}.
-Finally, the discussion and conclusion are presented in Sections \ref{sec:discussion} and \ref{sec:conclusion}.
+In Section \ref{sec:sources}, we summarize the discovery observations both in the radio continuum data as well as in Parkes radio data.
+Timing analysis, polarimetry, and scattering analysis are discussed in Section \ref{sec:timing}.
+The discussion is given in Section \ref{sec:discussion}, and we summarize our conclusions in Section \ref{sec:conclusion}.